raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 Those ten innocent people in jail are an injustice.

-They're an injustice because we never looked at any evidence whasoever they they were guilty.
+They're an injustice because we never looked at any evidence whatsoever regarding their guilt.
 We locked them up strictly because it was convenient for us to assume that they were guilty.
 And we now abhor this practice.

 [![Prison Window](/assets/images/prison-window.jpg)](https://www.flickr.com/photos/-jvl-/7962594326)